sshh12/planet-diffusion/README.md

 ## Demos

 Cherry-picked best-of-4.
-It tends to struggle with prompts involving oceans or continents as that's pretty overfitted to Earth.
-Generally, this model is fairly overfitted to existing objects in our solar system.
+It tends to struggle with prompts involving oceans or continents as that's pretty overfit to Earth.
+Generally, this model is fairly overfit to existing objects in our solar system.

 |                               Prompt                               |                                                   Texture                                                   |                                                   Render                                                    |
 | :----------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------: |